ESL Speaking

 Task Based Language Learning: The New Way of English Teaching

 Task based language learning is kind of all the rage these days as part of the overall communicative approach.
 This focuses on having students being competent communicators as opposed to some of the older models like grammar-translation or the audio-lingual method.
+It’s a nice change of pace from the usual presentation practice production style of lesson or the test teach test approach.
 If you’re not familiar with task based language learning, here is a brief introduction to it.

 Task based language learning can be an excellent choice for large classes.
 A class of 20+ students makes it impossible for students to get enough speaking time if it’s a teacher-centred classroom.
 Want to know more about where task-based teaching fits into the bigger picture?
 Check this out: Approaches and methods in language teaching.

 There are a number of reasons why you might consider incorporating some task based activities into your English classes.
-However, here are two of my favourites.
+However, here are some of my favourites.

 #1: A Why